adunis/globe-seekers-vault/organisations/Globeseekers I/Order of the Kraken.md

 ●

-They employ a network of spies and informants, such as Malaria, the Wererat Queen, who operates within Airspur and manipulates events to the Kraken King's advantage.
+They employ a network of spies and informants, such as [[Malaria]], the Wererat Queen, who operates within [[Airspur]] and manipulates events to the Kraken King's advantage.

 Impact on the Campaign Setting